 Sale of Tickets

-Tickets you purchase are for personal use.
-Tickets must not be resold at a higher price than face value.
-Bristol Music Trust has the right to cancel tickets that have been resold at a higher price without prior notification and the holder may be refused entry.
+Should this ticket be re-sold at a higher price than face value, or transferred for profit or commercial gain by anyone other than a nominated ticket agent it will become void and the holder may be refused entry to, or ejected from the venue.
+Bristol Music Trust has the right to cancel tickets that have been resold at a higher price without prior notification.
 This is an important reason why you should only buy tickets from a reputable source.

 Only one discount can apply to any one ticket.